boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 npm i react-redux redux --save.
 ```

-Redux is installed, so we can try to create our Redux store.
+Redux is installed, so now we can try to create our Redux store.
-Please open react app folder in your IDE, go to `src`.
+Please open the react app folder in your IDE, go to `src`.
-For this article I removed unnecessary files.
+For this article I removed all unnecessary files.
-You can also remove all from `src` besides index.js.
+You can also remove everything from `src` besides index.js.

 ### Create our first Redux Store

 Go to ```index.js```
-First of all, we need to import `createStore` method
+First of all, we need to import the `createStore` method

 ```js
 import { createStore } from 'redux';